futurice/vor/vor-arduino/examples/humidity/README.md

 # Humidity sensor

 [The humidity sensor](https://www.sparkfun.com/products/9569) reports relative humidity in percents.
-The output value of the sensor has to be adjusted with temperature value in celcius degrees according to the following equation:
+The output value of the sensor has to be adjusted with temperature value in celcius degrees according to the following [equation (see page 2)](https://www.sparkfun.com/datasheets/Sensors/Weather/SEN-09569-HIH-4030-datasheet.pdf):

 float relativeHumidity = sensorValue / (1.0546 - 0.00216 * temperature);